L400-RTI/Training-material/modules/05 - Data modelling.md

 #### 1. Datatypes

-Datatypes in Microsoft Real-Time Intelligence (Eventhouse/KQL Database) are more than schema constraints - they directly affect storage efficiency, query performance, and downstream integration, particularly with Power BI and external consumers.
+Datatypes in Microsoft Real-Time Intelligence (Eventhouse/KQL Database) are more than schema constraints - they directly affect storage efficiency, query performance, and downstream integration, paReal-Time Intelligencecularly with Power BI and external consumers.

 **Core Datatypes and Storage Behavior**

-Fabric RTI relies on a columnar storage engine, where each column is encoded and compressed independently.
+Fabric Real-Time Intelligence relies on a columnar storage engine, where each column is encoded and compressed independently.
 The choice of datatype influences both compression ratio and query execution plan:

 - `datetime`: Always stored in UTC with nanosecond precision.
 Used extensively for filtering, binning, and temporal joins.
 Internally indexed for efficient range queries.